megdalynn/megdalynn.github.io/_pages/cv.md

 OFFICE MANAGER,	5/2012 – 8/2013
 > ####    Anderson Wood Law, Salt Lake City, UT
 >   * Responsible for creating invoices, billing clients, filing documents, bookkeeping, and providing customer service.
+>

+CO-EDITOR, COLUMNIST, 1/2008 - 8/2008
+> ####     Ross University School of Medicine Student Newsletter, Commonwealth of Dominica
+>   * Published and distributed the school's newsletter as part of a two-person team.
+>   * Increased readership by 24% and advertising accounts by 50%.

 ----